AwesomeGuy775/hello-world/README.txt

+ATTENTION ALL DISCORD MEMBERS
+i need a copypasta for my git repo

 K: "Hello, Potion Seller, I am going into battle and I want your strongest potions."

 PS: "My potions are too strong for you, traveler."